 This matter of taking American citizenship, becoming part of the American people, is not like changing your clothes or buying a new car.
 Instead, this is a permanent and very serious thing you do, more like getting married or starting a family.

 In the Jewish faith, a person who converts is considered to have been present in spirit when Moses came down from Mount Sinai with the Ten Commandments 4,000 years ago, even though that person’s ancestors were not physically there.
 In a non-religious version of this idea, once you took your oath of citizenship, you became present in spirit, along with all other Americans, at the defining events of your new nation’s history:

 - The Indian immigrant who became an American this morning was present in spirit when George Washington signed the Constitution in Philadelphia in 1787, even though that immigrant’s ancestors weren’t in the room and weren’t even in the country;

 - The Salvadoran immigrant who became an American today was present in spirit at the Battle of Gettysburg, where our Union was saved 156 years ago yesterday, even though her ancestors, like my own, were not among the soldiers;

 You’ve now been adopted into America’s family.
-This family isn’t tied just by blood relations, but also by common ideals, a common language, a common history, and common culture of many parts — what President Lincoln called the “mystic chords of memory.”
+This family isn’t tied just by blood relations, but also by common ideals, a common language, a common history, and common culture of many parts — what Abraham Lincoln called the “mystic chords of memory.”
 That history is now your history, as well.